0n0w1c/canisters/readme.md

 This is true for "planes, trains and automobiles".

 Rocket silo rocket launched cargo pods deliver the empty canisters.
+These canisters are subject to a random attrition (loss) per launch.
+Set to the startup option to 0, to disable attrition.

 Startup Options:
 Enable reusable canisters (default: Enabled)